 You can also arrange to go on group tours, or you can stay in a hostel where there are activities you can join should you decide to.
 I know that some people refuse to entertain the idea of staying in a hostel, but I’ve stayed in some cracking ones over the years; HI Boston is better than a lot of hotels!

-6) It’s great for your confidence
+6) Solo travel is great for your confidence

 In my experience, we are capable for more than we credit ourselves for.
 You might think that you couldn’t go away alone, but if you decide to, you will realise that you can do it and your confidence will soar.